 - Decreased lung function

-Environmental Effects: Fine particles can be carried over long distances by the wind to then settle down on the ground or water, acidifying lakes and streams, depleting soil nutrients, damaging forests, crops and more.
+Environmental Effects: Fine particles can be carried over long distances by the wind to settle down on the ground or water, acidifying lakes and streams, depleting soil nutrients, damaging forests, crops, etc.

 PM10 Environmental Standards: The WHO PM10 standard is 50 mcg/m3 per day and 20 mcg/m3 per year.
-This contrasts with Israel’s Clean Air Act, which allows for up to 130 mcg/m3 per day, and 50 per year.
+Israel’s Clean Air Act allows for up to 130 mcg/m3 per day and 50 per year.

-PM2.5 Environmental Standards: The WHO PM 2.5 standard is 25 mcg/m3 per day and 10 per year.
-This contrasts with Israel’s Clean Air Act, allowing for 37.5 mcg/m3 per day and 25 per year.
+PM2.5 Environmental Standards: The WHO PM 2.5 standard is 25 mcg/m3 per day and ten mcg/m3 per year.
+Israel’s Clean Air Act allows 37.5 mcg/m3 per day and 25 mcg/m3 per year.

 Health effects: Ozone can be harmful, especially at the high levels formed during hot, sunny days.
-Asthmatics, children (whose lungs are still developing and generally spend more time outdoors) and senior citizens (who are most likely to suffer from cardiopulmonary diseases) are at greatest risk from ozone exposure.
+Asthmatics, children (whose lungs are still developing and generally spend more time outdoors), and senior citizens (most likely to suffer from cardiopulmonary diseases) are at the greatest risk from ozone exposure.
 However, short-term exposure can impact everyone, causing irritation to the eyes and nose and impairing lung function.
-Studies have correlated higher ozone concentrations with increased asthma attacks, emergency hospital visits and even mortality from respiratory and cardiac disease among sensitive populations.
+Studies have correlated higher ozone concentrations with increased asthma attacks, emergency hospital visits and even respiratory and cardiac disease mortality among sensitive populations.

-Ozone Target Health Values (below which where are probably no adverse health effects) is 100 mcg/m3.
+Ozone Target Health Values: (below which there are no likely adverse health effects) is 100 mcg/m3.

 Ozone Environmental Standards: The recommended WHO level is 100 mcg/m3 for eight hours.
 Israel’s standard is set at 140 mcg/m3 for eight hours due to the region’s strong solar radiation, which increases ozone production.